 Most of us don’t live near a farmers’ market or a zero-waste shop.
 We buy most of our food at a regular supermarket.
 Here we are offered all kinds of food, some organic and local.
 Most are industrially produced, usually wrapped in plastic, and possibly sprayed with colorants to look more appealing.
-Some have travelled a thousand miles from exotic countries.
+Some have traveled a thousand miles from exotic countries.
 If you – like me – care for nature and wildlife, there are some aspects we can take into account before buying.

 1. I always check what the origin of a fruit or vegetable is.
 I prioritize local food from where I live (Belgium).
 Secondly, I try not to buy food produced outside of the European Union, such as lemons from New Zealand.
 I’m sure they are delicious, but the CO2 emissions produced by the plane that carried them here are not.